 Adjustable handling and suspension

-Vehicles featuring air-suspension often have several ride modes.
+Vehicles featuring air suspension often have several ride modes.
 The main ones to look out for are comfort and sports modes.
 The comfort mode softens suspension on rough roads, while the sports mode firms up the dampers, creating a more responsive ride.
 Sports mode may also improve steering-wheel sensitivity and the tyre-response speed.

 Luxury cars often feature higher quality components, such as larger and more efficient brakes; sports or performance exhausts; a high-end transmission with extra gears and performance modes; and brighter, more efficient LED lighting.

-Are there any drawbacks to luxury sedan ownership?
+Some drawbacks to luxury sedan ownership

 Luxury sedans carry a luxury price tag.
 Generally, the higher cost covers the additional equipment and top-spec materials as well as the import and shipping fees from European or American manufacturing centres.
 Also, in many cases, you are paying for a prestige brand.